carvilsi/cst/README.md

 Most of the alternatives that I found required to install dependecies or was so much complicated compared with my current needs.
 Suddenly I found this brilliant answer at StackOverflow site [Minunit](https://stackoverflow.com/a/65962/2191338), answer that I upvoted (of course) that leads to [JTN002 - MinUnit -- a minimal unit testing framework for C](https://jera.com/techinfo/jtns/jtn002).
 This whole test thingy it's based on this.

+---

+Feedback from usage and contributions are very welcome.

+Also if you like it, please leave a :star: I would appreciate it ;)